WTAMU baseball gets weekend split with Lubbock Christian

 Latest articles

-Texas Panhandle and South Plains High School Football standings as of November 3rd
+Texas Panhandle and South Plains High School boys basketball standings as of January 22nd

-Take a look at the latest Texas Panhandle and South Plains High School football standings with the Week 11 schedule.
+Take a look at the high school boys' basketball standings across the Texas Panhandle and South Plains along with Thursday and Friday's schedule.